PoisotLab/ms_network_prediction/manuscript.md

 large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.
-Comprehensively sampling every possible interaction is not feasible given the sheer number of species on Earth, and the data we can collect about interactions is biased and noisy [@deAguiar2019RevBia].
+Comprehensively sampling every possible interaction is not feasible given the sheer number of species on Earth, and the data we can collect about interactions tend to be  biased and noisy [@deAguiar2019RevBia].
 This is then compounded as species interactions are typically measured as a binary variable (present or absent) even though it is evident interactions are not all-or-nothing.
 Empirically we know species